Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

 #### RDF dataset stream (as `GRAPHS`)

-You want to stream RDF datasets or a subclass of them – for example [timestamped named graphs](https://w3id.org/stax/dev/taxonomy#timestamped-rdf-named-graph-stream), using the [RSP Data Model](https://streamreasoning.org/RSP-QL/Abstract%20Syntax%20and%20Semantics%20Document/), where each stream element is a named graph and a bunch of statements about this graph in the default graph.
+You want to stream RDF datasets or a subclass of them – for example [timestamped named graphs]({{ stax_link('taxonomy#timestamped-rdf-named-graph-stream') }}), using the [RSP Data Model](https://streamreasoning.org/RSP-QL/Abstract%20Syntax%20and%20Semantics%20Document/), where each stream element is a named graph and a bunch of statements about this graph in the default graph.
 This can be physically encoded as a `GRAPHS` stream, where the stream frames correspond to different datasets:

 ??? example "Example (click to expand)"